+[section] param=value

-[section] param=value Whitespace around = is ignored in the configuration file.
-Do not put spaces around additional = in the parameter value however.
-The following example shows the correct way to specify a log level of trace for the topic startup :
+Whitespace around = is ignored in the configuration file.
+This includes whitespace around equals signs in the parameter value:

-log.level = startup=trace
+log.level = startup = trace

-Note that there is no whitespace between startup and =, and also not = and trace.
+It is the same as without whitespace:

+log.level=startup=trace

-Where one section may occur multiple times, and the last occurance of param will become the final value.
-In case of parameters being vectors, multiple occurance adds another item to the vector.
+Where one section may occur multiple times, and the last occurrence of param will become the final value.
+In case of parameters being vectors, multiple occurrence adds another item to the vector.
 Vectors can be identified by the ... in the --help output of the binaries.